-- 1.7.7 The Council policy involves cost recovery in respect of applications for Resource Consents or Plan Changes.
+- 1.7.6 The Council policy involves cost recovery in respect of applications for Resource Consents or Plan Changes.
 Deposits will be required for all Resource Consents and Plan Change requests.
 In general terms the costs recovered will include:

-- Any public notices.
+- a. any public notices;

-- Council officer's time.
+- b. council officer's time;

-- Postage and distribution costs.
+- c. postage and distribution costs;

-- Costs for hearing time.
+- d. costs for hearing time;

-- Costs of any independent reports required by the Council.
+- e. costs of any independent reports required by the Council.